Operation Brevity: Allied force

 Operation Brevity would be carried out by the 22nd Guards Brigade and elements of the 7th Armoured Division.
-Its armoured component consisted of 29 cruiser tanks of the 2nd Royal Tank Regiment (2RTR) and 24 infantry tanks of the 4th Royal Tank Regiment (4RTR).
-The Royal Air Force (RAF) allocated all available fighters and a small force of bombers to the operation.
-Brigadier William Gott—in command of all Allied front-line forces since the retreat—was to lead the operation in the field, and his plan was to advance in three parallel columns.
+Its armoured component consisted of 29 cruiser tanks of the 2nd Royal Tank Regiment (2nd RTR) and 24 infantry tanks of the 4th Royal Tank Regiment (4th RTR).
+The Royal Air Force (RAF) allocated all its fighters and a small force of bombers to the operation.
+Brigadier William Gott—in command of all Allied front-line forces since the retreat—was to lead the operation and his plan was to advance in three parallel columns.

 On the desert flank to the south, the 7th Armoured Brigade group was to move 30 mi from Bir el Khireigat to Sidi Azeiz destroying any opposition encountered en route.
-This group included three small mobile forces ("Jock columns") of the 7th Support Group, the cruiser tanks of 2RTR, and the armoured cars of the 11th Hussars, whose task was to patrol the open desert on the left flank and monitor the Sidi Azeiz–Bardia road.
+This group included three small mobile forces ("Jock columns") of the 7th Support Group, the cruiser tanks of 2nd RTR, and the armoured cars of the 11th Hussars, whose task was to patrol the open desert on the left flank and monitor the Sidi Azeiz–Bardia road.
 In the centre, the 22nd Guards Brigade group was to clear the top of the Halfaya Pass, secure Bir Wair, Musaid, and Fort Capuzzo, and conduct a company-sized probe toward Bardia.
-The group included two infantry formations (1st Battalion Durham Light Infantry and 2nd Battalion Scots Guards), and the infantry tanks of 4RTR.
-In the north, the "coast group" was to advance along the coast road, capturing the lower Halfaya Pass, Sollum barracks, and the town of Sollum.
+The group included two infantry formations (1st Battalion Durham Light Infantry and 2nd Battalion Scots Guards) and the infantry tanks of 4th RTR.
+In the north, the coast group was to advance along the coast road, capturing the lower Halfaya Pass, Sollum barracks, and the town of Sollum.
 The group included elements of the 2nd Battalion The Rifle Brigade, and the 8th Field Regiment Royal Artillery.